 Understanding your dog’s nail anatomy before trimming is crucial to ensure a safe and effective grooming session.
 The following are the most important details to be aware of:

-- The quick: The quick is a blood vessel that passes through the center of the nail.
+- The quick: The quick is a blood vessel that passes through the centre of the nail.
 It is crucial to prevent cutting it during trimming as it can cause bleeding and distress.

 - The nail bed: The sensitive area below the nail is called the nail bed.
 To reduce pain and harm, it’s crucial to avoid using too much pressure.